 Barracudafile format, but new named file formats have not been added.

-If non-default values are used for any of the four deprecated parameters,
+If non-default values are used for any of the four deprecated options,

 InnoDBprints a deprecation and removal warning to the server error log.
 The same warning is issued to the client if the parameters are set dynamically using a